Toronto FC says it has not received a formal offer from China for Giovinco

 “Obviously Seba is one of the best players, if not the best in MLS, so we’re not looking to sell him or put a price-tag on him.”

 Bezbatchenko said he had talked to Giovinco about the recent spending spree in China as its league looks to up its profile by signing marquee names.
-Shanghai Shenhua, for example, is paying Argentine striker Carlos Tevez US$40 million over two years, according to a person familiar with the negotiations.
+Shanghai Shenhua, for example, is paying Argentine striker Carlos Tevez $40-million (U.S.) over two years, according to a person familiar with the negotiations.

-“We joked around about Tevez and about (Brazilian midfielder) Oscar and these fees and how crazy they were,” said Bezbatchenko.
+“We joked around about Tevez and about [Brazilian midfielder] Oscar and these fees and how crazy they were,” Bezbatchenko said.
 “We just talked about how that’s a lot of money and how the game is changing around the world because of what’s happening in China.”

 Other prominent players headed to China include Brazilians Hulk, Ramires, Paulinho and Alexandre Pato as well as Colombia’s Jackson Martinez and Argentina’s Ezequiel Lavezzi.